Oliboy50/docker-symfony-vm/README.md

 Docker - Symfony VM
 ===

+:warning: This repo will be deprecated as soon as [Docker for Mac/Windows](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) will be officially released.

 **Build a local Virtual Machine (Docker aware) which allows you to run a Symfony full stack application in Ubuntu container on any OS (including Windows/Mac)**